 Follow the gravel path around the boundary of Bundoora Campus.
 This will take you to Number 12 on the trail.
 The re-vegetation site is behind the wire fence.

 12. Woodland view and re-vegetation site

 The Friends of the Bundoora Red gums Inc, a volunteer organisation, has begun the long process of restoring the Red gum Grassy Woodland to its former glory.
-They are planting indigenous species including the next generation of red gums.
+The have planted Indigenous species including the next generation of red gums.

 Continue to the last totem pole.
-This backs onto the car park and are the final destination of the walk.
+This backs onto the car park and is the final destination of the walk.